FBoucher/hikerai/README.md

 # HikerAI

+> [!NOTE]
+> 📌 This repository is a striped down version of the official Microsoft [dotnet / ai-samples](https://github.com/dotnet/ai-samples) GitHub reposity.
+Only the *02-HikerAI* (aka HikerAI) sample was kept and the file structure was flattened to ease the visibility of the code.
+>
+> 🔖 This code is paired with the blog post [Generate .NET Secrets Automatically from Deployment (azd) Outputs](https://devblogs.microsoft.com/dotnet/).

 This sample demonstrates how to use the Azure OpenAI with a `gpt-35-turbo` model, from a simple .NET 8.0 console application.
 Get a hiking recommendation from the AI model.
 It consists of a simple console application,running locally, that will send request to an Azure OpenAI service deployed in your Azure subscription.

 Everything will be deployed automatically using the Azure Developer CLI.

-> This code is paired with the blog post [Generate .NET Secrets Automatically from Deployment (azd) Outputs](https://devblogs.microsoft.com/dotnet/).

 ## Requirements